xNaCly/panzer/docs/prompt.md

 gpnzr supports prompt customization via placeholders in the `GPNZR_PROMPT` environment variable.

-A placeholder is a character prefixed with a backslash, such as `'u` for the name of the currently logged in user.
+A placeholder is a character prefixed with a backslash, such as `\u` for the name of the currently logged in user.

 Currently the following placeholders are supported: